 Introduction of the sound system of French and correlation of sounds to written symbols.
 Vocabulary acquisition and use of common verbs in the present tense.
 Introduction to the passe compose.
 Pair and small-group work is emphasized for speaking and listening practice.
-Prerequisite: Placement Exam.
-Nominal fee.
+Prerequisite: Placement exam.